OpenRC/openrc/service-script-guide.md

 ## PID files should be writable only by root

 PID files must be writable only by *root*, which means additionally that they must live in a *root*-owned directory.
+This directory is normally /run under Linux and /var/run under other operating systems.

-Some daemons run as an unprivileged user account, and create their PID files (as the unprivileged user) in a path like `/run/foo/foo.pid`.
+Some daemons run as an unprivileged user account, and create their PID files (as the unprivileged user) in a path like `/var/run/foo/foo.pid`.
 That can usually be exploited by the unprivileged user to kill *root* processes, since when a service is stopped, *root* usually sends a SIGTERM to the contents of the PID file (which are controlled by the unprivileged user).
 The main warning sign for that